Skip to Content

 Plants That Look Like Sage: 15 Look-Alikes | Don’t Be Fooled

-Sage, with its warm and distinct aroma, adds a unique flavor to stuffings and other dishes.
-However, it would be even better if its appearance was just as recognizable.
+Sage, renowned for its unique and comforting fragrance, adds a delightful touch to stuffings and other dishes.
+It would be even more desirable if its appearance was as memorable as its scent.

 There is a wealth of shrubs and wildflowers that look very similar to sage either in their flowers or foliage (or sometimes both).